cw-dvr8/JSON-validation-schemas/example_schemas/README.md

 Test files:

 test4_demo1.json
 test4_demo2.json
 test4_demo3.json
 test4_demo4.json

+### test_regex.json

+Regex pattern matching.
+I used this with the Python jsonchema module, but in order to work you have to install it with the format setuptools extra.

+pip install jsonschema(format)

+See the "Validating Formats" section of this document: https://buildmedia.readthedocs.org/media/pdf/python-jsonschema/latest/python-jsonschema.pdf

+Test files:

+test_regex_demo1.json
+test_regex_demo2.json

 I used [ajv-cli](https://github.com/jessedc/ajv-cli) on Windows 10 as the validation tool.
 I had to install